BOJ's Morimoto says Japan won't return to deflation despite oil rout

 Morimoto said he would vote against additional easing if it had been proposed now, arguing that topping up asset purchases further will not give much of a boost to public sentiment.

-The benefits of expanding stimulus are diminishing with interest rates already historically low, while the BOJ's radical monetary programme risks creating financial imbalances, he said.
+The benefits of expanding stimulus are diminishing with interest rates already historically low, while the BOJ's radical monetary program risks creating financial imbalances, he said.

 He also cautioned against focusing too much on pushing up inflation, saying that consumer sentiment remains weak after being hit by the rising cost of living as sharp yen declines raise import costs.